Qix-/aQuery/README.md

-Unlike jQuery, **aQuery can be applied to any type** (but defaults to HTMLElement). aQuery also provides access to the underlying prototype, allowing one to build up the API used on collections of objects.
+Unlike jQuery, **aQuery can be applied to any type** (but defaults to HTMLElement). aQuery also provides access to the underlying prototype, allowing one to build up the API used on collections of objects, or create a completely new API for custom types.

 ## Usage
-`aQuery` (or just `A`) is a function lives in the global namespace.
+`aQuery` (or just `A`) is a function that lives in the global namespace.
 Upon invocation, it provides one of three things:

 - `A(string/mixed)` -         Performs a query on the document and returns a